zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![Connection string panel if SQL Database is open.
 Copy button for ADO.NET connection string is highlighted.](media/sql-connection-string-copy.png "Database connection string")

 3. Paste the value into a text editor, such as Notepad.exe, to replace the Password placeholder.
 Replace the `{your_password}` section with your admin password.
-Copy the full connection string with the replaced password for later use.
+Copy the entire connection string with the replaced password for later use.

     ![Notepad is open.
 SQL Connection string is pasted in. {your_password} placeholder is highlighted.](media/sql-connection-string-password-replace.png "Database connection string")